seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **CALIBAN**
 Good master, give me thy favour still.
-Be patient, for the prize I‘ll bring thee to
+Be patient, for the prize I'll bring thee to
 Shall hoodwink this mischance: therefore speak softly.
-All’s hush’d as midnight yet.
+All's hush'd as midnight yet.

 **TRINCULO**
-Ay, but to lose our bottles in the pool, —
+Ay, but to lose our bottles in the pool, --

 **STEPHANO**
 There is not only disgrace and dishonour in that,